Plainfield Crescent Cities: History

 The Plainfield Crescent Cities continued play in the four–team 1892 Central New Jersey League.
 Plainfield began play in the Independent level league on May 26, 1892.
-The Plainfield Crescent Cities joined the Elizabeth team from Elizabeth, New Jersey, the Somerville West Ends from Somerville, New Jersey and Westfield Athletics from Westfield, New Jersey in league play.
+The Crescent Cities joined the Elizabeth team from Elizabeth, New Jersey, the Somerville West Ends from Somerville, New Jersey and Westfield Athletics from Westfield, New Jersey in league play.

-The season concluded on September 24, 1892, with Plainfield tied for 1st place, playing under managers Charles Reed and Tom Keller.
-The Elizabeth and Westfield franchises both disbanded on September 3, 1892 with 5–11 records.
-The Plainfield Crescent Cities and Somerville West Ends were in a tie for 1st place with 12–6 records.
+The season concluded on September 24, 1892, with Plainfield tied for first place, playing under managers Charles Reed and Tom Keller.
+The Elizabeth and Westfield franchises both disbanded on September 3, 1892, with 5–11 records.
+The Plainfield Crescent Cities and Somerville West Ends were in a tie for first place with 12–6 records.
 However, Plainfield disbanded before a playoff with Somerville could be played.

 Willie Keeler continued play as a member of the 1892 Plainfield Crescent Cities, at age 20.
 Keeler left the Plainfield team in June to join Birmingham of the Eastern League before making his major league debut later in the 1892 season.
 Keeler debuted with the New York Giants on September 30, 1892 at the Polo Grounds.

-Before his release from the team in August, 1892, Crescent Cities player Willie Murphy started and operated a shooting gallery in Plainfield.
+Before his release from the team in August 1892, Crescent Cities player Willie Murphy started and operated a shooting gallery in Plainfield.

 The Central New Jersey League permanently folded following the 1892 season.
 Plainfield has not hosted another minor league team.

 On February 21, 1910, Plainfield fans held a banquet and reception for Willie Keeler at the Hotel Iroquis in Plainfield, presenting him with a silver cup.
 In a speech, Keeler expressed he was thankful for the support of the Plainfield fans and the franchise for being supportive and offering assistance in his career advancement.

 The ballpark

 The Plainfield Crescent Cities teams were noted to have played minor league home games at the Crescent League Base Ball Grounds.
-At the time, the ballpark was located at Somerset Street & Grandview Avenue, Plainfield, New Jersey.
+At the time, the ballpark was located at Somerset Street & Grandview Avenue in Plainfield, New Jersey.